brugal/wolfcamql/README-wolfcam.txt

 	 bars and that the hud was drawn three times.

          The default widescreen value in menus appears to be '2' if it's never defined in a menuDef.

-	 Note: this type of widescreen implementation can create problems with the ingame mouse cursor.
-An example is selectiong a name in the scoreboard.
-Use cg_scoreBoardCursorAreaWideScreen to set it to the same value used for 'widescreen' in the hud menu file.

   Values: